12 Proactive Things to Do Now to Set Your Business Up for Success During COVID-19

 - The Sweaty Startup is my all-time favorite business podcast.
 It's one of the only podcasts I turn on and listen to every episode because every episode is jam packed with actionable takeaways.

 - Your own bookshelf.
 Take some of those books off the shelf you’ve been saving for a rainy day and finally pour in.
+If you need recommendations for books for business these are great: Never Split the Difference^, Selling Sunshine^, and Think & Grow Rich^.

 9. Audit and update your website